 Sherburne, meanwhile, survived the fight, but he had another enemy looming.
 Edward Bickford and his wife Mary had bought property in the Sagamore Creek area of Portsmouth.
 They ran a licensed tavern and farm.

-The Bickfords relations with Sherburne entered their final phase in 1680.
+The Bickfords did not get along with Henry Sherburne, and in 1680 he took them to court.
 Sherburne sued Bickford for damage done to his property by Bickford’s livestock – cattle, horses and pigs.
 A jury cleared Bickford.
 Sherburne made a second complaint against Bickford.
 This time he charged that Bickford’s children were stealing pears.

 Within months, Sherburne was dead.
 The authorities declared that Sherburne’s death was suspicious.
 The Bickfords were called to the court at Dover to answer questions about Sherburne’s death, but records show the court could reach no conclusion.
 The Bickfords were “set at liberty” until such time as the court had more evidence.